dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/index.md

 > [!TIP]
 > When necessary the default primary key for the owned entity types can be changed, but then key values should be provided explicitly.

-## Working with Disconnected Entities
+## Working with disconnected entities

 Every item needs to have an `id` value that is unique for the given partition key.
 By default EF Core generates the value by concatenating the discriminator and the primary key values, using '|' as a delimiter.
 The key values are only generated when an entity enters the `Added` state.
 This might pose a problem when [attaching entities](../../saving/disconnected-entities.md) if they don't have an `id` property on the .NET type to store the value.